Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 - Difference Engine was meant for a mechanized computation.
 But Analytical Engine could handle any computation, making it a general purpose computer.
 - It was programmed using punch cards.
 It allowed for sequential control, looping, and branching.
+  So, pretty much like a modern computer.
+- You know you are an important figure when they out your brain in a jar.

 - Despite the importance of his work, the analytical engine was unknown to the builders of the electromechanical and electronic computing machines in 1930s and 1940s.
 J. Presper Eckert and John
   W. Mauchly similarly were not aware of the details of Babbage's analytical engine work prior to